Interdisciplinary Master of Science in Engineering (MS/MSE)

 You may add one concentration to your degree but is not required.
 If chosen, the concentration requirements must be met in addition to the regular degree requirements.
 A concentration is chosen on the official electronic Plan of Study (ePOS).

-The curriculum offers specializations in the several different disciplines, including the largely popular Biomedical Engineering, Dual MSE-MBA, and Engineering Management and Leadership concentrations.
+The curriculum offers concentrations in several different disciplines, including the largely popular Systems Engineering, Dual MSE/MS+MBA, and Engineering Management and Leadership concentrations.
 This is a 30-credit hour program, with the exceptions of the Dual MSE-MBA at 60-credit hours, and Engineering Management and Leadership at 33-credit hours.